ying2025/aibrix/docs/source/getting_started/quickstart.rst

 2. The `--served-model-name` argument value in the `Deployment` command is also consistent with the `Service` name and `model.aibrix.ai/name` label.

-Invoke the model endpoint using gateway api
+Invoke the Model Endpoint via Gateway API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on where you deployed the AIBrix, you can use either of the following options to query the gateway.